SSoTme/ssotme-ms-airtable-ionic-sassymq-seed/README.md

  - App States
  - Settings

-Or, for an empty starting project, use:
+Or, for an empty starting project template, use:
  - [An Empty Airtable Template](https://airtable.com/shrGgWOuXXxhZls1c)

 #### Airtable Starter Templates